lukeshafer/blog/src/content/blog/Writing-your-own-reactive-signal-library.md

 ## The Basics

 For our basic reactive system, we’re going to create two primitives: `createSignal` and `createEffect`.
-There is a third important primitive to reactivity, the memo (aka `createMemo`), but we it’s not necessary for the basic example we’re using today.
+There is a third important primitive to reactivity, the memo (aka `createMemo`), but it’s not necessary for our basic.

 `createSignal` will be used to read and set a reactive value, and `createEffect` will be used to run side effects whenever that value changes.

-Let’s go ahead and create the shell of `createSignal`:
+Let’s go ahead and create the shell of `createSignal` in TypeScript:

 ```tsx
 function createSignal<T>(initialValue?: T) {